dkanbier/openshift-zabbix-quickstart/README.md

 Notes
 -----
+Update 26-02-2014: I just noticed deployments using this quickstart can timeout with the following message:

+	Server returned an unexpected error code: 504

+Just try again if this happens to you, it may take a few tries depending on the server load on OpenShift I think.

 This is a testing quickstart and may break.
 It needs a lot of tidying up and I'm thinking of compiling the binaries and upload them instead of letting rhcloud handling compilation.